Samba De rainha

 Surdo

-There are 3 Surdos: surdo de primeira (first - the biggest drum), surdo de segunda (second - smaller than the first drum) and surdo de Terceira (third - the smallest one).
+There are three types of surdos: surdo de primeira (first - the biggest drum), surdo de segunda (second - smaller than the first drum), and surdo de terceira (third - the smallest one).

-The surdo de primeira hits the second and fourth counts, and the surdo de segunda hits the first and third counts.
-Usually, the sound of the Surdo de primeira is bass, the segunda mid and the terceira is treble (the bateria da Mocidade has the other way around, primeira is treble and the second one is bass - it depends on the bateria style).
-Mangueira bateria has only the surdo de primeira (no second or third).
+In a bateria, the counting goes 1, 2, 3, 4 (four counts before starting again).
+The surdo de primeira strikes on the second and fourth counts, while the surdo de segunda hits the first and third counts.
+Generally, the sound of the surdo de primeira is bass, the segunda is mid, and the terceira is treble.
+However, the bateria da Mocidade has a different approach where the primeira is treble and the segunda is bass, depending on the bateria style.
+Interestingly, the Mangueira bateria features only the surdo de primeira, lacking the second or third drums.

 Find out more